dsp-jetpack/JetPack/doc/deployment_guide.md

 	python deployer.py –s /root/sample_csp_profile.ini
 	```

-1. For detailed logs and to monitor the output of the script, open a new SSH terminal and tail the latest logs file in /auto_results/ directory.
+> Note: For detailed logs and to monitor the output of the script, open a new SSH terminal and tail the latest logs file in /auto_results/ directory.

 Upon the successful completion of SR-IOV deployment, overcloud deployment status should be CREATE_COMPLETE.
 The VALIDATION SUCCESS status should be displayed in case the sanity test value is set to true.
 SSH into the Compute nodes and verify the created VFs:

 ![](media/f6d8bf824c3c9f4309446c8ce90323fd.png)

-**Post-deployment steps**
+### Post deployment steps

 After the completion of Neutron managed SR-IOV deployment with JetStream 13.0, perform the following steps to create a SR-IOV enabled instance: